thunderbird/thunderbird-website/docs/updates.thunderbird.net.md

 {{ high_res_img('thunderbird/appeal/dec24/forest-roc.png', {'alt': _('')}) }}
 ```

+To reiterate, we have two versions of this image:
+- 1x: `forest-roc.png`
+- 2x: `forest-roc-high-res.png`

+But we pass the 1x version to `high_res_img()`.

 #### Specifying alternate image formats

 In an earlier step, you produced compressed/optimized versions of your image assets.

 You should allow the browser to use one of these alternate formats when possible.

-Specify these in the `alt_formats` list:
+Update the call to `high_res_img()`, passing the compressed file extensions in the `alt_formats` list:

 ```jinja
 {{ high_res_img('thunderbird/appeal/dec24/forest-roc.png', {'alt': _('')}, alt_formats=('webp', 'avif')) }}